 Wood Street Mission has launched a Christmas appeal for gifts for children living in Salford and Manchester.

-However, social-distancing guidelines and limited space in the charity’s home mean they don’t have the capacity to house the amount of donations needed to make their appeal possible.
+Covid-19 has presented new challenges for Wood Street Mission as social-distancing guidelines and limited space in the charity’s home has meant they do not have the capacity to house the amount of donations needed to make their appeal possible.

 After a social media plea, the Great Northern Warehouse offered to act as a local drop off point for gifts that have been donated.